Exit Times for a Discrete Markov Additive Process: Exit Problems For Reflected MACs

 In this section, we deviate from the basic MAC described above and consider the associated two-sided reflection of the process $\{X_n\}_{n \geqs 0}$ with respect to a strip $[-d, 0]$ with $d > 0$.
-The choice of strip is purely for notational convenience and ease but can easily be converted to the general strip $[-b,a]$ by shifting the process appropriately and thus, providing the corresponding results for the two-sided reflection of $\{X_n\}_{n \geqs 0}$ over $[-b,a]$.
-The main result of this section is given in Theorem \ref{ThmPGR} which is interesting in its own right, but is also used to derive the aforementioned exit problems of the original process, for which we have only stated the results so far.
+The choice of strip is purely for notational convenience and can easily be converted to the general strip $[-b,a]$ by shifting the process appropriately.
+The main result of this section is given in Theorem \ref{ThmPGR} which is interesting in its own right, but is also used to derive the aforementioned downward exit problems of the original (un-reflected) MAC.